 - The fish’s internal organs are compromised, especially the kidneys and liver.

-- The fish develops anemia, so the gills lose their healthy red coloration.
+- The fish develops anaemia, so the gills lose their healthy red coloration.

 - The abdomen begins to fill with fluid, pushing the internal organs to one side and sometimes causing curvature of the spine.